tinoryj/SGXDedup/README.md

 mkdir -p bin/Containers && mkdir -p bin/Recipes
 ```

-Alternatively, we provide a script for a quick build and clean up, and you can use it.
+Alternatively, we provide a script for a quick build and clean-up, and you can use it.

 ```shell
 chmod +x ./ShellScripts/*.sh